Civil-Service-Human-Resources/lpg-report-service/README.md

 The module completion report generates an MI extract of the learning modules completed by users within a given time window, and filtered depending on the roles such that organisation reporters see only module completion records for users within their organisation.
 A full breakdown of roles is available in Confluence.
 The data dependencies of module records (from learner-record), civil servants (from CSRS), course modules (from learning-catalogue) and identities (from identity-service) are requested asynchronously, synchronising on report generation after all requests are complete, enabling the data to be collected in parallel.

+### Logging

+Booking and Module Report generation requests are logged at the controller level by default at the INFO log level, logging the user ID and from/to date parameters for each report request.

 ## Component overview